qasimimran1/IBAN_Python/README.md

 # Python Script for creating IBAN

-Follow the instructions to generate IBAN
+Follow the instructions on the terminal to generate IBAN